 Find a legal translator or an interpreter - Belgium

-Here you will find information on the search for an interpreter that can be used in court or translator proceedings, possibly through an official website.
+Here you will find information about the search for an interpreter who can be used in court proceedings or translators, if necessary via an official website.

-How do I find a translator in Belgium?
+How can I find a translator in Belgium?

-To date, Belgium has two official central databases, one for judicial experts and the other for translators, interpreters and interpreters.
+To date, Belgium has two central official databases, one for judicial experts and the other for translators, interpreters and translators/interpreters.

 These were established by the Law of 10 April 2014.